We’re a good company. We like each other. Do we really need to be concerned?

 And lives may be saved because of it.

-Other attackers In addition to assaults related to domestic violence, other outside attacks could come from:
+In addition to assaults related to domestic violence, other outside attacks could come from:

 Criminals with no connection to your workplace.
 If an employee discovers a burglary in process, she could be injured or killed.